kpmoran-teaching/kpmoran-teaching.github.io/docs/github-heroku-instructions.md

 ### Compile and Build Errors

 Heroku compiles your code when you push it.
 If the compile fails, you can see the errors through the [Heroku dashboard](https://dashboard.heroku.com/apps).
 Click the "Activity" tab, and look for a red message reading “Build failed.”
 Note that if your automated tests fail in GitHub, then your application will not be deployed.
-When you are ready to work through step 5 of this tutorial, you can learn how to develop and compile locally, which is quicker and easier.
+When you are ready to work through the next step of this tutorial, you can learn how to develop and compile locally, which is quicker and easier.

 ## Setting Up and Using your Local Development Environment